-To enable collection of performance data for a section of custom ABAP code, use the class /DVD/APPD_CL_RUNTIME to start and stop the runtime measurement:
+To enable the collection of performance data for a section of custom ABAP code, use the /DVD/APPD_CL_RUNTIME class to start and stop the runtime measurement:

-The code above collects the number of calls and total runtime of the specific action.
+The preceding code collects the number of calls and the total runtime of the specific action.
 These metrics are stored in the transaction snapshot (top five custom actions ordered by runtime).

 - If an exception is raised during the action, call the action_stop( ) method in the CATCH section to stop the measurement

-- Make sure there are no EXIT, RETURN or other commands which interrupt the action and avoid the action_stop( ) call
+- Ensure there are no EXIT, RETURN or other commands which interrupt the action and avoid the action_stop( ) call

 Custom RFC Exit Calls